slsa-framework/slsa/docs/spec/draft/source-requirements.md

 #### Populating source_branches

-The summary attestation issuer may chose to populate `source_branches` in any way they wish.
+The summary attestation issuer may choose to populate `source_branches` in any way they wish.
 Downstream users are expected to be familiar with the method used by the issuer.

 Example implementations: